amirfhg/patent_embeddings/README.md

 >
 > 9. **Trace Data Management**: Efficient handling and storage of trace data improve system monitoring and debugging processes, essential for maintaining the performance and reliability of complex software systems.

-According to LLM's response, we can see that technologies with applications in areas like data center solutions and augmented reality are most aligned with $$\vec{\Delta_{12-60}}$$ calculated for January 2023.
+According to LLM's response above, we can see that technologies with applications in areas like data center solutions and augmented reality are most aligned with $$\vec{\Delta_{12-60}}$$ calculated for January 2023.

 The method above can also be used to find innovation themes that are emerging over a period of a year or more and the potential future trajectory of these innovations.
 To illustrate this for the year 2023, I first collect the innovation reports for multiple months during the period (e.g. Jan-Dec 2023) produced by gpt-4o using the RAG method discussed above.
 Then I prompt the model to read the reports generated in the first stage (stage above) and describe possible innovation themes emerging over that period.
 Here is an example of such a report for the year 2023: